Conference Call on the Beach

 Who are the people behind Accenture?
 What drives Youri de Koster and inspires him on a daily basis?
 How has William de Waard's life, career, ambitions and dreams developed over the years?
 What difficult choices has Melissa Cheung made in her life?
 Through a series of portraits, we answer these questions and introduce you to our people: those who make Accenture the thriving company that it is.

-Introducing Katinka de Korte, former Partner Health & Public Service at Accenture Netherlands.
+Introducing Katinka de Korte, Partner Health & Public Service - Alumna

 This is the portrait of Katinka de Korte, alumni of Accenture and former Partner Health & Public Service at Accenture Strategy & Consulting.

 ‘Actually, I wanted to join the police force, but my parents thought it was a waste of all my schooling.
 As it turns out, through my work at Accenture, I’ve still ended up working for the police, as they’re one of our clients.
 So I’m still involved indirectly with the detective work that always so excited me.
 In this way, I feel I can also help to make the world a bit safer.
 We work for the Dutch Defense Ministry, too.
 It’s important to me that my work has this social relevance.
 It’s my most powerful source of inspiration.
 I want to have an effect on society, and be able to explain to my children what I do, and be proud of my work.
 That’s something I was taught at home: Be there for other people.